 Mission: Create learning through the power of play and exploration that connects children to their communities and the world.

 A hands-on, interactive children’s museum, KidsQuest encourages learning through play with an emphasis on science, technology, engineering, art, and math (STEAM).
 There is something for everyone with over 25 innovative exhibits designed for children 0-10 and their families.
 Plus, an outside space perfect for building and playing music.
-KidsQuest offers a variety of unique programs throughout the year including early learning classes, summer camps, school age workshops, free art and science programs, and many special events including holiday programs.
+KidsQuest offers a variety of unique programs throughout the year including early learning classes, summer camps, school age workshops, free art and science programs, and many special events.

 The concept for KidsQuest Children’s Museum began in 1997 when a group of dedicated volunteers obtained 501(c)(3) status in response to a survey in Eastside Parents Magazine identifying a children’s museum as the “most needed facility or service” on the Eastside.